sahilrajput03/sahilrajput03/book-logs/README.md

 - Listen to book while reading (Google Play Books and Amazong Kindle*).
 I am talking about Amazon Kindle device and sadly Amazon Kindle android app doesn't have this feature though)
 - Reading Rapid Serial Visual Presentation (RSVP) software like Amazon Kindle Android app support this and for desktop you can use amazing [ShiftReader](https://chrome.google.com/webstore/detail/shiftreader-speed-read-th/clcbpepidaphghjahkionjhffkolcpek?hl=en) as chrome extension, it really amazing!
 - Use [Kindle Web](https://read.amazon.com/kindle-library), though it doesn't support hear to text or RSVP feature but interface is good.
+- See you [Play Books in desktop](https://play.google.com/books) as well.
+It doesn't support hear to text or RSVP feature yet.